nousheen05/nousheen05/README.md

 - 👋 Hi, I’m Nousheen
-- 👀 I’m interested in Web development and UI/UX design
+- 👀 Curious to learn new things
-- 🌱 I’m currently learning MERN stack
+- 🌱 Computer Science undergrad
-- 💞️ I’m looking to collaborate on web development projects and gain experience.
 - 📫 You can connect with me @www.linkedin.com/in/nousheen05